Relations Among Different Inequality Measures in Complex Systems: From Kinetic Exchange to Earthquake Models: Introduction

 Inequality arises not only in socio-economic systems but also in a wide range of physical and geophysical processes.
 To compare these behaviors within a unified framework, we numerically quantify inequality in four classes of models: two kinetic wealth-exchange models, a synthetic Pareto distribution, and two earthquake-simulating models.

-For the socio-economic domain, early models introduced by Dragulescu and Yakovenko~\cite{DY_2000} and Chakraborti and Chakrabarti~\cite{CC_2000} demonstrated that simple stochastic exchange rules can generate realistic wealth distributions.
+For the socio-economic domain, early models introduced by Dragulescu and Yakovenko~\cite{DY_2000} and Chakraborti and Chakrabarti \cite{CC_2000} demonstrated that simple stochastic exchange rules can generate realistic wealth distributions.
 Extensions involving fixed or distributed saving propensity~\cite{CCM_2004}, interaction heterogeneity, and asymmetric exchange have yielded richer phenomenology.
-The Chakraborti Model~\cite{C_Model} or also known as Yard-Sale model~\cite{YS}, later extended by Boghosian and collaborators~\cite{YS1}, captures multiplicative dynamics and extreme wealth condensation.
+The Chakraborti Model~\cite{C_Model}, also known as Yard-Sale model~\cite{YS}, later extended by Boghosian and collaborators~\cite{YS1}, captures multiplicative dynamics and extreme wealth condensation.
 The Banerjee Model~\cite{B_Model,B_Model1} represents another natural kinetic exchange framework, whose intrinsic trading dynamics lead to steady-state configurations characterized by extreme concentration of wealth among a small subset of agents.
 In this study, we focus on the Banerjee Model, where inequality is tuned by varying the range of exchange and the saving propensity, and the Chakraborti Model (or Yard-Sale model), where saving propensity acts as the central control parameter.

-To broaden the scope beyond socio-economic systems, we also examine inequality associated with Pareto-type distributions~\cite{Pareto,Pareto1} by tuning their shape parameter $\alpha$, given the ubiquity of power laws in systems exhibiting self-organized criticality.
-Since such distributions are central to geophysical phenomena, we analyze inequality patterns in two different earthquake models, the Chakrabarti–Stinchcombe two-fractal overlap model~\cite{CS_Model,CS1}, where event sizes arise from Cantor-set overlaps, and the nonlinear Burridge–Knopoff spring-block model~\cite{langer_1994,BK_Model}, where block–spring dynamics generate heterogeneous slip events.
+We also examine the inequality associated with Pareto-type distributions~\cite{Pareto,Pareto1} by tuning their shape parameter, given the ubiquity of power laws in systems exhibiting self-organized criticality.
+Since such distributions are also central to geophysical phenomena, we analyze inequality patterns in two different earthquake models, the Chakrabarti-Stinchcombe two-fractal overlap model~\cite{CS_Model,CS1}, where event sizes arise from Cantor-set overlaps, and the nonlinear Burridge-Knopoff spring-block model \cite{langer_1994,BK_Model}, where block–spring dynamics generate heterogeneous slip events.
+The aim of this study is to explore the universal features of inequality measures (for the distribution of `wealth' or `avalanche') across these different complex socio-economic and geophysical models.